-- to obtain and activate a license, which allows the cluster to function - to register the key using the Bright Computing customer portal account.
+- to obtain and activate a license, which allows the cluster to function - to register the key using the Bright Computing customer portal (section 4.3.9) account.
 This allows cluster extension cloudbursting (Chapter 3 of the Cloudbursting Manual) to function.